microsoft/vscode-docs/docs/csharp/get-started.md

 ### Installing VS Code and extensions

-1. If you have not already done so, [install VS Code](https://code.visualstudio.com)
+1. If you haven't already done so, [install VS Code](https://code.visualstudio.com).
 1. Next, install [C# Dev Kit](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csdevkit) from the Visual Studio Marketplace.
 For additional details on installing extensions, read [Extension Marketplace](/docs/editor/extension-marketplace.md).
 The C# extension is called **C# Dev Kit** and it's published by Microsoft.

 Upon installation, C# Dev Kit launches an extension walkthrough.
 You can follow the steps of this walkthrough to learn more about the features of the C# extension.
-Reopen the walkthrough at any time by opening the Command Palette (`kb(workbench.action.showCommands)`) and selecting **Welcome: Open Walkthrough...**.
+Reopen the walkthrough at any time by opening the Command Palette (`kb(workbench.action.showCommands)`) and selecting **Welcome: Open Walkthrough**.
 Here, select **Get Started with C# Dev Kit**.

 ![C# Dev Kit introductory walkthrough](images/get-started/open-walkthrough.gif)